Stackato-Garage/mobile-mail/README.md

 Mobile mail Sample
 =============

-This is a Java sample using Vaading Framework.
+This is a Java sample using Vaadin Framework.
 Add your email account (using imap protocol) and read your emails or send one.

 This application uses a [java buildpack](https://github.com/heroku/heroku-buildpack-java).